FDSN/OBS-standards/README.md

 We want to have a document or documents ready for validation/vote before the next FDSN meeting (September 2025 Lisbon)

-The current structure is
+The contents of this repository are:
-- one document on standards
+- ``standards.md``: proposed standards
-- a second document on useful, publically available software tools
+- ``software.md``L useful, publically available software tools
-- a third `preambule.md` document that holds motivation information (was in original documents, not ready to throw it out yet)
+- The 2024 AGU poster about the Action Group
-- A "References" directory holding old standards documents
+- ``References/``: old standards documents
+- ``Meetings/``: notes from Action Group meetings
+- ``other/``: miscellaneous files/directories

-The first two documents are initally based on the information in the "References" directory
+The first two documents were started from the information in the "References" directory